dotnet/docs/docs/standard/io/Pipelines.md

 * The logic processes the buffer to skip what's already processed.
 * `PipeReader.AdvanceTo` is called to tell the `PipeReader` how much data has been consumed and examined.

-The reader and writer loops end by calling `Complete`. `Complete` lets the underlying Pipe release all of the memory it allocated.
+The reader and writer loops end by calling `Complete`. `Complete` lets the underlying Pipe release the memory it allocated.

 ### Backpressure and flow control